annaslobodianiuk/HomeSafe/README.md

 HomeSafe is a master's thesis project: an intelligent information system for aggregating and evaluating rental apartments for refugees and internally displaced persons without intermediaries.

-The repository currently contains two backend tracks during migration:
+The repository currently contains:

 - `frontend` - React + TypeScript client
-- `backend-java` - new Spring Boot backend
+- `backend-java` - Spring Boot backend
-- `backend` - legacy Node.js backend kept temporarily as a reference while the Java migration is completed

 The target architecture is: